-NOTE: If any button from a known transmitter is programmed to Channel 13, all transmitters will be erased from memory and will revert to the default feature settings.
-This is useful in cases where the customer's transmitters are lost or stolen.
+\\\NOTE: If any button from a known remote control is programmed to function step 14, all remote controls will be erased from memory and all features will revert to their default setting.
+This is useful in cases where the customer's remote controls are lost or stolen.

-4. Transmit.
-While HOLDING the Valet/Program switch, press the button on the transmitter that you would like to control the selected receiver channel.
+- Transmit.
+While HOLDING the Valet/Program switch, press the button on the remote control that you would like to control the selected function.
 The unit will chirp to confirm that the code has been successfully programmed.
-It is not possible to teach a transmitter button to the system more than once.
+It is not possible to teach a remote control button to the system more than once. - Release.

-5. Release.
 Once the code is learned, the Valet/Program switch can be released.

-You can advance from programming one channel to another by releasing the Valet/Program switch and tapping it to advance channels and then HOLDING it.
-For instance: You have programmed Channel 1 and you want to program Channel 2.
+You can advance from one function step to another by releasing the Valet/Program switch and tapping it to advance function steps and then HOLDING it.
+For instance: You have programmed function step 2 (Arm Only) and you want to program function step 8 (Channel 6).
 Release the Valet/Program switch.
-Press it one time and release it to advance from Channel 1 to Channel 2.
+Press it 6 times and release it to advance from function step 2 to 8.
 Now, press and HOLD the Valet/Program switch.
-The LED will flash two times and the horn will honk twice (if connected).
+The LED will flash 8 times and the siren will chirp 8 times.
 As before, do not release it.